 conclusion

-Matthew 5:9 is both a challenge and an encouragement for Christians.
-It calls on them to embrace their identity as peacemakers, while recognizing that this role is rooted in their relationship with God.
-As they reflect his character, they engage in an ongoing narrative of redemption to repair divisions and promote unity.
+Matthew 5:9 can be both a challenge and an encouragement for Christians.
+It calls on them to embrace their identity as peacemakers while recognizing that this role is rooted in their relationship with the divine.
+As they reflect on his character, they engage in the ongoing narrative of redemption to mend divisions and foster unity.
+Therefore, being a peacemaker is not just about avoiding conflict; Instead, we actively pursue God's peace in every aspect of our lives, ultimately leading others to the true source of peace – Jesus Christ.
+With this understanding, may we strive to embody the spirit of this blessing in our daily lives as ambassadors of repairing relationships in a world in desperate need of divine peace.

 "Go into all the world, and preach the gospel to all the nations."